esr360/One-Nexus/src/ui/modules/elements/form/README.md

 The validation rules for each field get called whenever there is:

-* an `onClick` event triggered by form's submit button
+* an `onClick` event triggered by the form's submit button
 * an `onFocus` event triggered by one of the form's fields
 * an `onKeyUp` event triggered by one of the form's fields
 * an `onChange` event triggered by one of the form's radio, checkbox or select elements
-* the page is loaded/refreshed
+* a load or refresh of the page

 ```jsx
 const fields = [